Bed Bugs and Insurance Policies

 - If they are negligent in their upkeep of the home, vacation rental, or hotel

-- They were aware of an infestation before a tenant moved in and didn’t handle it
+- They were aware of an infestation before their current tenants moved in and didn’t handle it

 - They’ve allowed the infestation to become so severe that you suffer severe losses to property or have to move out

-In Florida and New York, a landlord is automatically responsible for bed bug extermination.
-If a landlord or hotel is obviously responsible for the bed bugs but refuses to pay for the extermination costs, you may have to resort to legal recourse to cover the cost of damages and medical expenses.
+In Florida and New York, a landlord is automatically responsible for bed bug extermination for tenants.
+If a landlord or hotel is obviously responsible for the bed bugs but refuses to pay for the costs, you may have to resort to legal recourse to pay for the damages and medical expenses.